 The Public Defender’s recommendation to the Minister of Internal Affairs

-In accordance with Paragraph B of Article 21 of the Georgian Law of the Public Defender of Georgia, the Public Defender has addressed the Minister of Internal Affairs with a recommendation to examine all the circumstances surrounding the disciplinary punishment and dismissal of Sophio Tsutskiridze from the MIA bodies and to make a decision in accordance with the law.
+In accordance with Paragraph A, Article 21 of the Organic Law of Georgia on the Public Defender of Georgia, the Public Defender has addressed the Minister of Internal Affairs with a recommendation to ensure the issuance of a new normative act which will reflect all the rights of detainees/prisoners.